Welcome to Miss Gerding's Class

-*All you will need to bring on the first day of school is a backpack, assigned Chromebook, and your lunch and water bottle.
+*All you will need to bring on the first day of school is a folder, backpack, assigned Chromebook, and your lunch and water bottle.
 Other basic school supplies will be provided so please do not stress about buying anything!

-*I will be providing a Switlik Elementary School Take Home Folder for students on the first day.
-This folder is to come back and forth with them to school each day.
+*Student folders are to come back and forth with them to school each day.
 Please use this folder to send in important notes and return schoolwork.
 Students are welcome to use a special folder of their choice as long as it is labeled with one side "Keep at Home" and the other side "Bring Back to School."
+If any student is in need of a folder, please let me know.

 *Students will each have his/her own set of supplies (pencils, crayons, glue, scissors, etc.).

 Note: Our classroom has air conditioning, but it can get pretty chilly after being in the room for some time.
 I recommend bringing in a sweatshirt each day to have just in case.